Office of the Secretary, Department of Defense.

 (e) * * *

 (11) Drug abuse.
-Under the Basic Program, benefits may be extended for medically necessary prescription drugs required in the treatment of an illness or injury or in connection with maternity care (refer to paragraph (d) of this section).
+Under the Basic Program, benefits may be extended for medically necessary prescription drugs Start Printed Page 81901required in the treatment of an illness or injury or in connection with maternity care (refer to paragraph (d) of this section).
 However, CHAMPUS benefits cannot be authorized to support or maintain an existing or potential drug abuse situation whether or not the drugs (under other circumstances) are eligible for benefit consideration and whether or not obtained by legal means.
 Drugs, including addictive drugs, prescribed to beneficiaries undergoing medically supervised treatment for a substance use disorder are not considered to be in support of, or to maintain, an existing or potential drug abuse situation and are allowed.
 The Director, TRICARE Management Activity may prescribe appropriate policies to implement this prescription drug benefit for those undergoing medically supervised treatment for a substance use disorder.

 * * * * *